-MLHat: The First International Workshop on Deployable Machine Learning for Security Defense
+MLHat: The 2nd International Workshop on Deployable Machine Learning for Security Defense

 Call for Papers